 I had to be rescued by our Timeshare watch-guards.
 Wayne fast disappearing into the distance across to the far end of the Swartvlei, had to be rescued too after he had overturned the cat and couldn’t get it the right way up again on his own!

 It had suddenly turned freezing cold and by the time we got back to land, we were both soaked and shivering.
-It took a long hot bath to warm us up.
+It took a long hot shower to warm us up.

 Back at the jetty, the timeshare had hoisted a red flag.
 This advised all boats to return to the harbour as bad weather was approaching but as our navigation skills were hopeless we couldn’t respond.
 If we had been by ourselves in our own boat, trying to learn the ropes, we could have been in serious trouble.